Skip to content

 Outside EU (export) Exempt (0% VAT)

-We would need to create the following tax records:
+We would need to create the following tax profiles:

 • Zero – to cover Intra-EU B2B and Outside EU;

-• Germany – to cover Domestic and Intra-EU B2C before thresold exceeded;
+• Germany – to cover Domestic and Intra-EU B2C before threshold exceeded;

-• Separate records for each EU country we are going to sell to.
+• Separate records for each EU country we are going to sell to (B2C).

 We would need to create the following tax rules.